 How Agricultural Drones and Software Can Measure Health

-Most agriculture software uses multi-spectral imagery to reveal health conditions.
-Based on imagery taken by agricultural drones those algorithms analyze changes of near-infrared (NIR) light and visible light (VIS) reflected by crops.
+Mostly, agriculture software uses multi-spectral imagery to reveal health conditions.
+Based on imagery taken by agricultural drones those algorithms analyze changes of near-infrared light and visible light reflected by crops.

 Specifically, the algorithm analyses the changes in the volume of green color on VIS image and NIR light.
-Roughly speaking, the more green and reflected light present – the better health of the plant.
+Roughly speaking, the more green and reflected light present, the better is the plant’s health.

-By using this data farmers can monitor health changes over time by calculating and tracking NDVI.
+By using this data farmers can monitor health changes over time, calculating and tracking NDVI.
 The NDVI calculation principle is pretty much based on the same method.
 NDVI = (NIR-VIS)/(NIR+VIS).

 Here is an example of the NDVI-processed image.